openedx/edx-documentation/en_us/shared/exercises_tools/gene_explorer.rst

 Gene Explorer Tool
 ##################

-.. note:: EdX offers provisional support for this tool.
+.. note:: EdX does not support this tool.

 The gene explorer (GeneX), from the biology department at `UMB
 <http://www.umb.edu/>`_, simulates the transcription, splicing, processing, and